department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 ### Ready to apply?

-You can start your application right now.

-<a class="usa-button-primary va-button-primary" href="/burials-and-memorials/pre-need/application/">Apply for pre-need eligibility determination</a>

-<div markdown="0"><br></div>

-#### Other ways to apply

-##### By mail

-Apply by mail using the Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007).
+Fill out the Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007).
 [Download VA Form 40-10007](https://www.va.gov/vaforms/va/pdf/VA40-10007.pdf).

-Print the form, fill it out, and send it along with copies of your supporting documents to this address:
+Print the form, fill it out, and send it to us along with copies of your supporting documents in 1 of 2 ways:

+#### By mail to:

 <dl class="va-address-block">
 <dd>National Cemetery Scheduling Office</dd>